-The Auditor shall select a random sample of accounts from various portfolios and differing asset classes, if applicable, to review the account level chain of title for the selected accounts to determine if the documentation is in conformity with the Certification Standard.
-The account level chain of title documentation should enable the Auditor to identify:

-- 1. The name of the charge-off creditor and each subsequent owner of the account; - 2.
-The address of the charge-off creditor and each subsequent owner of the account; - 3.
-The date of each purchase in the chain of title; - 4.
-Information or documentation supporting each sale that identifies the accounts being sold and purchased; and - 5.
-A copy of any judgments obtained on an account by the previous owners, if applicable.
+- 1. The Auditor shall select a random sample of accounts from various portfolios and differing asset classes, if applicable, to review the account level chain of title for the selected accounts to determine if the documentation is in conformity with the Certification Standard.
+The account level chain of title documentation should enable the Auditor to identify: - (a) The name of the charge-off creditor and each subsequent owner of the account; - (b) The address of the charge-off creditor and each subsequent owner of the account; - (c) The date of each purchase in the chain of title; - (d) Information or documentation supporting each sale that identifies the accounts being sold and purchased; and - (e) A copy of any judgments obtained on an account by the previous owners, if applicable. - 2.
+If the Certified Company partially or exclusively uses a debt registry to maintain full chain of title for its accounts, the Auditor shall document this fact, indicate how Auditor tested compliance, and indicate how the company performed oversight pursuant to Standard # 15.